Your Granite School District Board of Education has made important decisions that will affect the future of our community schools.

 Nearly half of all Granite schools require updates, remodels and repairs to more than 75% of their building.

 Nearly half of all Granite schools are more than 50 years old.

 Along with structural needs, security and seismic upgrades are needed for most schools in the district.

-Please join the Board of Education and district representatives for a community meeting to learn about long-term capital planning in Granite School District.
+The Board of Education and district representatives held community meetings to learn about long-term capital planning in Granite School District.

 All meetings have concluded.